trolleway/avm/README.md

 # avm
-avm for Android Video Montage.
+avm: Android Video Montage.
 Montage in a bash.

-Toolset for ffmpeg faster 2160p60 h265 video editing on Android/Termux/Docker for sharing
+Toolset for non-recompressing 4K video editing in Android Termux or Docker.

 # Usage